The need for NOCS

 Although a high proportion of our members have additional needs, some do not.
 NOCS is fully inclusive and the presence of this wide range of people with shared interests helps us all to operate in a supportive community, including those with and without additional social interaction needs.
 The presence of this diverse mix of enthusiastic games players is core to how we operate as a supportive community.
 It’s very important to our work that NOCS retains this wide appeal, whilst targeting particular support to those with specific social needs.

-People with ASD or mental health challenges are an under-funded and hard-to-reach community who may experience significant levels of social and economic exclusion.
+People with ASC or mental health challenges are an under-funded and hard-to-reach community who may experience significant levels of social and economic exclusion.
 Some struggle even to leave their homes, a situation worsened in our predominantly rural community where people may experience rural isolation and where public transport, public services and opportunities to meet others with similar needs are all scarce.

 Asperger’s, Mental Health and ‘NEETS’